Uranium mining in New Mexico: Current activity

+As of April 7, 2014, there were twelve uranium mines that are either in the process of licensing or actively developing in New Mexico.
+The federal government has since placed four new mining projects in New Mexico on a national priority list, with three of the four flagged for expedited permitting.
+These new uranium mining sites that are being opened by the federal government are projected and aim to generate over 500 jobs, and at least $400 million generated in local economic impact.
+The second Five-year plan directed by the government and the EPA, was also created in 2014, and was created to continue to build upon the work done by the first Five-Year plan.

+In 2020, a new Ten-Year plan was announced and put in to action, following the previous Five-Year plans.
+The Ten-Year plan aims to address and clean up the contamination impacts from previous uranium mining projects in the Navajo Nation.
+The plan helps to identify the next steps that the government and the EPA will take in addressing human health and the environmental risks that are associated with uranium mining.

 In 2021, Neutron Energy and URI were also reportedly planning to start uranium mining in the Grants belt.

-In June of 2024, the Nuclear Regulatory Commission in conjecture with the Department of Energy, Environmental Protection Agency, and the New Mexico Environment Department preformed an audit of the groundwater contamination from the Homestake mill.
+In June 2024, the Nuclear Regulatory Commission in conjecture with the Department of Energy, Environmental Protection Agency, and the New Mexico Environment Department performed an audit of the groundwater contamination from the Homestake mill.

-As recently as May 14, 2025 the US Government has been on the fast track for reopening and adding four new US mining projects in an effort for energy security.
-As of June 2025, the current United States administration, has pushed for the prioritization of usage of uranium deposits in New Mexico in an effort to reestablish the country as energy independent.
+As recently as May 14, 2025, the US Government has been on the fast track for reopening and adding four new US mining projects in an effort for energy security.
+As of June 2025, the United States administration has pushed for the prioritization of usage of uranium deposits in New Mexico in an effort to reestablish the country as energy independent.
 The uranium mines that would be opened are located around Grants Mineral belt, as well as the mines of Crownpoint and Church Rock near the Navajo Nation.